Heroin-Bob/AudioTools-for-Linux/README.md

 3. Verify dotnet installed by opening a terminal and entering <code>dotnet --version</code>.
 At the time of writing this it should return <code>8.0.117</code>.
 4. We will use <b>curl</b> to automate the yabridge install process.
 Install curl with the following command: <code>sudo apt-get install -y curl</code>
 5. Verify curl was installed with <code>curl --version</code>.
 At the time of writing this apt installs version 8.5.0.
-6. Install Wine from apt with <code>sudo apt-get install -y wine </code><br>
+6. Install Wine from apt
    Note: this will install version 6.0.3 or 9.0 from apt. if you have a newer version of WINE installed you will need to uninstall it (see the FAQ for more info).
-You cannot use yabridge with any version newer than 9.20.
+You cannot use yabridge with any version newer than 9.20.<br>
-8. Reboot your PC
-9. Verify wine was installed by running <code>wine --version</code>.
-At the time of writing this apt installs version 6.0.3 or 9.0.
-10. Set up support for 32-bit wine with the following command:<br>
     <code>sudo dpkg --add-architecture i386
 sudo add-apt-repository ppa:ubuntu-wine/ppa
 sudo apt-get update
 sudo apt-get install -y wine32 sudo apt-get install -y wine</code>
+7. Reboot your PC
+8. Verify WINE was installed by running <code>wine --version</code>
-11. Install Microsoft Fonts (and refresh your font cache) with the following code:<br>
+9. Install Microsoft Fonts (and refresh your font cache) with the following code:<br>
     <code>sudo apt-get install -y ttf-mscorefonts-installer
     fc-cache -f -v</code>
-12. Install all versions of Pipewire with the following command: <code>sudo apt-get install -y pipewire pipewire-jack pipewire-alsa pipewire-pulse</code>
+10. Install all versions of Pipewire with the following command: <code>sudo apt-get install -y pipewire pipewire-jack pipewire-alsa pipewire-pulse</code>
-13. Download and configure yabridge with the following commands:<br>
+11. Download and configure yabridge with the following commands:<br>
 <code>curl -s https://api.github.com/repos/robbert-vdh/yabridge/releases/latest \
 | grep "yabridge.*tar.gz" \
 | cut -d : -f 2,3 \